Coz-X/Drawing-a-Shape.Python/README.md

-Drawing a shape using Python.
+Drawing a shape in Python.